top of page

 A poor diet can lead to a significant decrease in egg production.
 Chickens need a balanced diet rich in protein, calcium, vitamins, and minerals to maintain their laying capabilities.
 Which comes conveniently for us in a nutritionally complete chicken feed.

-Hens cannot produce eggs if they do not have the nutritional resources necessary to make them.
+Hens cannot produce eggs to their maximum potential if they do not have the nutritional resources necessary to make them.
 Backyard chicken keepers are accidentally depriving their flocks of the nutrients they need to be healthy and productive by offering too many dietary extras in addition to their nutritionally complete commercial layer feed.
 Anything laying hens eat that is not layer feed, including veggies, fruits, mealworms, table scraps, grubs and designer goodies has an effect or diluting the nutrient balance in their feed, which prevents them from performing all the functions necessary to support their immune systems and produce eggs, and re-growing feathers properly.

 Reduced egg production can result from offering too many snacks/treats or from mixing a complete layer feed with anything (including scratch, cracked corn, oats, dietary supplements.)